Outsourced Content Writing vs. In-House Content Writing – A True Cost Comparison

 - Pay per word (based on writer quality level)

 For the “pay per word” options, you select a quality level of writer based on that content provider’s grading rubric (i.e. a star rating from one to five) and adjust the price from there.
-Most providers have price ranges between 1-10 cents per word, excluding special custom projects.
+Most providers have copywriting cost per word between 1-10 cents per word, excluding special custom projects.

 Here at BKA Content, we are a combination of both “pay per article” and “pay per word.”
 Clients first select the product type they’d like to order (which has a certain quality level of writers attached who’ve been trained on the product type), and then they select the desired word count.

-For our cost comparisons, we’ll be using a cost per article model.
-We’ll use two common article products – branded blogs and product descriptions – to use as the standard.
+For our cost comparisons, we’ll be using a cost per article model rather than a cost per word copywriting model.
+We’ll use two common article products – blog posts and product descriptions – to use as the standard.

-The prices for outsourcing used in this comparison will reflect the current pricing we have for these products here at BKA Content.
-Keep in mind that our pricing also takes into consideration the perks of having managed services at no additional cost.
+The prices for outsourcing content creation used in this comparison will reflect the current pricing we have for these products here at BKA Content.
+Keep in mind that our pricing also takes into consideration the perks of having managed writing services at no additional cost.

-Prices for Branded Blogs and Product Descriptions (not including volume discounts)
+Prices for Blog Posts and Product Descriptions (not including volume discounts)

-To compare with other content creation companies that price per word based on writer quality level, the writers who create our branded blog products equate to a four or five-star level of writing.
+To compare with other content creation companies that price per word based on writer quality level, the writers who create our blog post products equate to a four or five-star level of writing.

-Now that we have an idea for the total cost of an in-house writer as well as the total costs associated with outsourcing content to a provider, it’s time to decide how many writers you actually need.
+Now that we have an idea for the total cost of an in-house writer as well as the total cost for outsourcing to online writing companies, it’s time to decide how many freelance writers you actually need.
 Let’s talk productivity.

 How Much Can One Writer Produce?